 Erythema Gyratum Repens in a Case of Resolving Psoriasis

-June 2003 | Volume 2 | Issue 3 | Case Report | 315 | Copyright © June 2003
+June 2003 | Volume 2 | Issue 3 | Case Reports | 315 | Copyright © June 2003

 Matthew E. Byran, MD; Kristen Lienart, BS; Bruce R. Smoller, MD and Sandra Marchese Johnson, MD

 Erythema gyratum repens (EGR) is a rare skin syndrome often associated with internal malignancies, and thus

 considered paraneoplastic1.
 There are cases of erythema gyratum repens in the literature associated with other